bcgov/ds-intro-to-git/course-outline.md

 -   git log
 -   exercises as a takeaway

 ## Section 3.
-Connecting to GitHub
+Using the remote hosting platform GitHub

+Learning Objective: What are remote hosting platforms and why do we use them?
-Learning Objective: Connect to GitHub and create a remote repository.
-Push local changes to GitHub
+Connect to GitHub, create a remote repository and push local changes to GitHub

 Sources: